Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/worldgenData.md

 Creates a new fissure decoration object
 ```

-- `void geode(String name, String outer, String middle, List<String> innerValues, Consumer<PlacedFeatureProperties> placement)`
+- `BlockToBlockStateMapEntry blockToBlockState(String block, String state)`

   Parameters:
-  - name: String- The name of the feature, the namespace will default to 'kubejs_tfc' if none is provided
+  - block: String- The registry name of a block to be replaced
-  - outer: String- Sets the outer block state of the geode
-  - middle: String- Sets the middle block state of the geode
-  - innerValues: List<String>- A list of weight block state in string form, sets the inner state of the geode
+  - state: String- A string representation of a block state
-  - placement: Consumer<PlacedFeatureProperties>- The placement properties

 ```
-Creates a geode configured feature and the matching placed feature
+Creates a new block to block state map entry for use in soil disc configured features
 ```

-- `BlockToWeightedBlockStateMapEntry blockToWeightedBlockState(List<String> blocks, List<String> blockStates)`
+- `BlockToBlockStatesMapEntry boulderState(String block, List<String> blockStates)`

   Parameters:
-  - blocks: List<String>- A list of strings, the registry names of blocks to be replaced
+  - block: String- The registry name of a block to be replaced
-  - blockStates: List<String>- A list of string representations of weighted block states
+  - blockStates: List<String>- A list of string representations of a block state

 ```
-Creates a new block list to weighted block state list map entry for use several configured features
+Creates a new block to block state list map entry for use in boulder configured features
 ```

 - `Object exit(Object var0)`